TeamRealB/Wplace-Protocol/README_EN.md

 # Wplace Protocol

-Analysis of [Wplace](https://wplace.live)'s technology stack, protocols, and interfaces.
+Analysis of [Wplace](https://wplace.live)'s technology stack, protocols, and endpoints.

 Disclaimer: Some unreferenced endpoints are omitted as they may be removed at any time.
 Please contact me promptly if you notice any errors.